Advanced Controls

 Detailed guide: Noise Diversification

-Use mechanism-diversity workflows when you want to compare the current baseline sampler against the shipped piecewise control and the widened gp candidate path through the existing mechanism.function_family_mix surface.
+Use mechanism-diversity workflows when you want to compare the current baseline sampler against the shipped piecewise and gp controls available through mechanism.function_family_mix.
 Inspect realized family and variant uptake together with diversity shift, throughput, and filter yield before deciding whether a candidate is worth keeping.

 dagzoo generate \